 Fringe (Antique Fringe)

 Twisted threads sometimes arranged in batches found along the edges along the width of the rug (on both sides).
-Those fringes are a common feature of antique and Persian rugs and are used today by modern manufacturers to create that same authentic look.
+Those fringes are a common feature of antique and Persian rugs and are used today by modern manufacturers to recreate that same authentic look.

 Hand Knotted Rugs